stanographer/plover-polaroid/README.rst

 This plugin is not currently on the official Plugin Manager.

-Clone repository, and install from source.
+1. Clone the repository.
+2. cd into directory.
+3. `pip3 install . --user --no-cache-dir`
+4. Restart Plover.

 Launch Plover and click on "Polaroid."